PyFilesystem/pyfilesystem2/docs/source/implementers.rst

 Python Versions
 ---------------

-PyFilesystem itself supports Python2.7 and Python3.X.
-If you add ``from __future__ import unicode_literals`` to the top of your files, and handle the differences between versions with the ``six`` library, then supporting both versions requires minimal effort.
+PyFilesystem supports Python2.7 and Python3.X.
+The differences between the two major Python versions are largely managed by the ``six`` library.

-Of course, you aren't obligated to support the same versions of Python that PyFilesystem does, but it is recommended if your project is for general use.
+You aren't obligated to support the same versions of Python that PyFilesystem, when writing a new FS class, but it is recommended if your project is for general use.

 Testing Filesystems